peidong110/study/README.md

-# Here is my study notes over the summer

 ### Bash
 Creating a linux subsystem in windows10 is very helpful and useful, since you're combining the advantages of Linux Ubuntu and Windows 10.
 After installing it in Windows Store, type ```sudo apt-get update && sudo apt-get upgrade``` to update available packages. type ```pwd```, and you will see ```/home/username```